yegor256/blog/_drafts/_review.md

 bonus for the reported bug, and the review is rejected with a very specific _reproducible_ reason.

-PS.
+P.S.
 The idea of this blog post was suggested by [Robert Sösemann](https://twitter.com/rsoesemann).